Apr 02, 2024

 Living, not just existing: Wellbeing expert Jade Ellis on the vital role of wellbeing in care homes

-Wellbeing expert Jade Ellis discusses the vital role that wellbeing plays in the quality of life of those living and working in care
+Wellbeing expert Jade Ellis discusses the vital role of wellbeing in care homes to improve overall quality of life

 Wellbeing in care homes means making sure individuals feel physically, mentally, and socially healthy.
 When we focus on their wellbeing, it makes the care home a happier and more supportive place for everyone involved.
 People feel respected, empowered and in control of their lives, which greatly improves their quality of life.